fernandodenitto/TripAdvisorReviewsScraper/README.md

 ![This is an image](https://i.ibb.co/zVNbPDW/repologo-copy.png)

 # TripAdvisorScraper
-Utility to get reviews from TripAdvisor Platform in but fashion
+Utility to get reviews from TripAdvisor Platform in bulk

 ## What is it?